luandretta/worth-a-trip-drf/README.md

 ![Lemon Tuesday Handwritten Font](documentation/images/lemon-tuesday.png)

-The [Poppins](https://fonts.google.com/specimen/Poppins) was used for the Logo Worth a Trip and header elements.
+The [Poppins](https://fonts.google.com/specimen/Poppins) was used for header elements.
 Poppins is one of the Geometric sans serif typefaces have been a popular design tool for building websites.
 Each letterform is nearly monolinear, with optical corrections applied to stroke joints where necessary to maintain an even typographic color.

 ![Font Poppins](documentation/images/poppins.png)